braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/overview.md

 <br>

-{% alert note %} Carthage is not supported as a package manager for the Swift iOS SDK. %}
+{% alert note %} Carthage is not supported as a package manager for the Swift iOS SDK. {% endalert %}